podops/podops.legacy/README.md

 Podops will send you an email with a confirmation code.
 Use this confirmation code and exchange it for your API access key.
 The access code is `valid for 15min` and can only be used once.
 In case you missed this time-window, start over with the login command.

-**Note:** If you login for the first time, Podops will send you an email to verify your Email-Address first.
-Confirm by following the link in the Email.
-The link is `valid for 15min`.

 ```shell
 $ po auth access_code
 ```